-Brown Mountain Loop Trail is a 4.1 mile loop trail located near Tucson, AZ and is good for all skill levels.
+Brown Mountain Loop Trail is a 4.1 mile loop trail located near Tucson, Arizona and is good for all skill levels.
 The trail is primarily used for hiking and horses and is accessible from October until April.
 Horses are also able to use this trail.

 head west on E Speedway Blvd for 7.2 miles.
 Here Speedway becomes Gates Pass Blvd.
 Continue onto W Gates Pass Blvd for 4.8 miles.
 Turn right at Kinney Rd and follow for 2.4 miles.
 Turn into the Juan Santa Cruz Picnic Grounds, just before the Arizona-Sonora Desert Museum.
 The unmarked trailhead is at the southern-most tip of the parking area.
 (Lat:32.23923 Lon:-111.16606)